 It’s possible that the power outage or an associated power surge caused the ceramic fuse to blow inside your microwave.

-The ceramic fuse is in the rear of the microwave, where the power cord emerges from the unit.
-To check the ceramic fuse, you’ll have to remove a few screws and pull the microwave’s shell off.
+The ceramic fuse is in the rear of the microwave, behind a metal screen, right where the power cord emerges from the unit.
+To check the ceramic fuse, you’ll have to use a multimeter and test it for continuity.

 The ceramic fuse will most likely be protected by a plastic shell that snaps apart to expose it.
 Test the fuse with a multimeter continuity tester.
 If the fuse is blown, a new one commonly costs less than $20.